underpostnet/engine/cli.md

 commissioning, and user management.

 Options:
   --control-server-install                      Installs the baremetal control server.
   --control-server-uninstall                    Uninstalls the baremetal control server.
-  --control-server-db-install    Installs up the database for the baremetal
+  --control-server-db-install                   Installs up the database for the baremetal control server.
-                                 control server.
-  --control-server-db-uninstall  Uninstalls the database for the baremetal
+  --control-server-db-uninstall                 Uninstalls the database for the baremetal control server.
-                                 control server.
+  --install-packer                              Installs Packer CLI.
+  --packer-maas-image-template <template-path>  Creates a new image folder from canonical/packer-maas template path (requires workflow-id).
+  --packer-workflow-id <workflow-id>            Specifies the workflow ID for Packer MAAS image operations.
+  --packer-maas-image-build                     Builds a MAAS image using Packer for the workflow specified by --packer-workflow-id.
+  --packer-maas-image-upload                    Uploads an existing MAAS image artifact without rebuilding for the workflow specified by --packer-workflow-id.
-  --commission                   Init workflow for commissioning a physical
+  --commission                                  Init workflow for commissioning a physical machine.
-                                 machine.
-  --nfs-build                    Builds an NFS root filesystem for a workflow
-                                 id config architecture using QEMU emulation.
+  --nfs-build                                   Builds an NFS root filesystem for a workflow id config architecture using QEMU emulation.
-  --nfs-mount                    Mounts the NFS root filesystem for a workflow
-                                 id config architecture.
+  --nfs-mount                                   Mounts the NFS root filesystem for a workflow id config architecture.
-  --nfs-unmount                  Unmounts the NFS root filesystem for a
-                                 workflow id config architecture.
+  --nfs-unmount                                 Unmounts the NFS root filesystem for a workflow id config architecture.
-  --nfs-sh                       Copies QEMU emulation root entrypoint shell
-                                 command to the clipboard.
+  --nfs-sh                                      Copies QEMU emulation root entrypoint shell command to the clipboard.
-  --cloud-init-update            Updates cloud init for a workflow id config
+  --cloud-init-update                           Updates cloud init for a workflow id config architecture.
-                                 architecture.
-  --logs <log-id>                Displays logs for log id: dhcp, cloud,
+  --logs <log-id>                               Displays logs for log id: dhcp, cloud, machine, cloud-config.
-                                 machine, cloud-config.
-  --dev                          Sets the development context environment for
+  --dev                                         Sets the development context environment for baremetal operations.
-                                 baremetal operations.
   --ls                                          Lists available boot resources and machines.
   -h, --help                                    display help for command

 ```